Access Period: 30 days

 Duration: 4 Hours

-This webinar provides an in-depth overview of diesel engine noise including combustion and mechanical noise sources.
+This web seminar provides an in-depth overview of diesel engine noise including combustion and mechanical noise sources.
 In addition, the instructor will discuss a system approach to automotive integration including combining sub-systems and components to achieve overall vehicle noise and vibration goals.

 Is this Webinar Recording for You?

-This webinar is ideal for those want to understand the root causes of many diesel engine noise issues, and how to use this understanding to better diagnose and control diesel engine-related noises.
+This course is ideal for those want to understand the root causes of many diesel engine noise issues, and how to use this understanding to better diagnose and control diesel engine-related noises.

-Those intending to take this webinar should have at least a bachelor's degree in engineering, or equivalent, and be familiar with basic engineering mechanics and vibrations.
+Those intending to take this web seminar should have at least a bachelor's degree in engineering, or equivalent, and be familiar with basic engineering mechanics and vibrations.

 This course satisfies a requirement in the Diesel Technology Certificate Program.